 Other hikers confirm that the locking mechanism is a weak point for them as well, with both cracks and complete breaks reported.
 Another person ordered poles, and when they arrived, both poles were broken at the top where the straps emerge from the cork grip.
 We love REI's return policy, and you might have to use it with these poles.

 These poles work for day hikes or backpacking.
-Though, if you really rely on your poles, you may want to consider a sturdier pair like the Black Diamond Alpine Carbon Cork for long backcountry missions or multi-day trips.
+Though, if you really rely on your poles, you may want to consider a sturdier pair for long backcountry missions or multi-day trips.
 For snowshoeing or backcountry skiing, the lack of strap adjustability presents an obstacle.

 This hiking pole is in the middle of the price range.
 For a moderate price, you get a cork grip, adjustable length, a lightweight pole, and REI's gear guarantee, which you might need.

-The REI Traverse is a fine pole for local day hikes and short hikes on fairly level terrain.
+The REI Traverse is a useful pole for local day hikes and short hikes on fairly level terrain.
 If anything breaks, REI has excellent customer service.
 If you experience any problems with the poles breaking or collapsing, REI will either replace the poles or refund them for another pair.
+That said, there are better poles out there.